Free option charts

 BigCharts avoids the huge issue of charts not being available after the options expire.
 But it looks like it still suffers from the problem that intra-day information becomes unavailable soon after the options expire.
 They need to allow a range of dates to be displayed, not just assume that you want everything referenced back in time from today’s date.

-The other thing they need to do is to chart bid/ask values if actual trade values are not available.
+What I would really like options charting packages to do would be to chart bid/ask values if actual trade values are not available.
 Since many options are lightly traded their charts are deserts of information.
 Bid / ask history would be much better than nothing.

 Hi,